GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_infection.rst

 .. note:: Spins shorter than 90 min may also be effective.

 3. After the spin is complete, transfer the plate to the 37ºC incubator.
-Continue as normal with the 1 dpi media change and subsequent steps.
+Continue as normal with the 1 dpi media change and subsequent treatments, readouts, etc.